microsoft/PowerApps-TestEngine/README.md

 ### 1. I got timeout error.
 What does it mean?

-You might get a timeout error due to the app takes longer than the default 30s limit to load.
-Most of the times just trying to rerun again can solve the problem.
-If this error still happens you probably want to check the recording in the test result folder to see what cause the error(for example, wrong email or password can make the browser stuck on the sign-in page).
-If your app takes longer to load, you can also modify the timeout limit in [test settings](https://github.com/microsoft/PowerApps-TestEngine/blob/main/docs/Yaml/testSettings.md).
+You might get a timeout error due to the app taking longer than the default 30s time-limit to load.
+Most of the time, re-running the program can solve the problem.
+If this error still happens you probably want to check the recording in the test result folder to see what caused the error.
+If your app takes longer to load, you can also modify the timeout limit in [test settings](https://github.com/microsoft/PowerApps-TestEngine/blob/main/docs/Yaml/testSettings.md) to give it more time.

 ### 2. What is the difference between the settings passed in via command line/config.json vs settings located inside the YAML?